phanga/MyPerishablePlannerV21001/README.md

 #### Assumptions

-Product is entered in the app already.
+Product is entered in the app.

 #### Examples